Annosz/MachineLearning_Server_Thesis/README.md

 This repository consists of different branches, each containing one element of my thesis work.
 * AdViewCount Server: A server side machine learning application, used to predict different real estate advertisement's potential view count
 * SmartRealEstate: The mobile application that uses the endpoints offered by the AdViewCount Server
+* PharmaWeight Server: A server side neural network that can predict the weight of the falling dust on a video
+* Livepoly Server: The work of Adam Budai, a neural network that recognises marble segmentation